 You also have the option of embarking on night game drives on either of the nights in Etosha Park.
 We camp inside the game park, at Okaukuejo, Halali or Namutoni camp - all of which boast floodlit waterholes where wild animals can be spotted at night.
 Each overnight camp features a variety of facilities including a bar, swimming pool and shop.

 Enjoy a final early morning game drive as we leave Etosha Park and make our way to Namibia's capital city, Windhoek.
-Upon arrival in Windhoek we take a short walking tour of the city centre, before heading to our overnight lodge.
+Upon arrival in Windhoek, we take a short walking tour of the city centre to see its major landmarks and main attractions.
 Tonight you have the chance to try game meat at Windhoek’s most famous eatery, Joe’s Beer House, and stop in at a German-style pub.
 We spend the night in en-suite rooms at a lodge on a small game farm outside of the city.

-Departing from Windhoek we make our way out of Namibia, crossing into the Kalahari Desert region of Botswana.
+Departing from Windhoek we travel east through Namibia, crossing into the Kalahari Desert region of Botswana.
 From the border we drive through the rural countryside of Botswana, dotted with villages and roaming livestock.

 Tonight our camp offers hot showers in the shared ablutions and a bar, just north of Ghanzi.

 Today we continue north through rural Botswana on our way to Kasane, in the far northeastern corner of Botswana.
-Reaching Kasane we head to our safari camp, located along the Chobe River a few kilometers from Chobe National Park.
-Our camp with shared ablutions is set up at the lodge, overlooking the Chobe River and surrounding bush, and features a restaurant, bar and swimming pool.
+Reaching Kasane we head to our safari camp, located along the Chobe River a few kilometres from Chobe National Park.
+Our camp with shared ablutions is set up at the lodge, overlooking the Chobekilometres surrounding bush, and features a restaurant, bar and swimming pool.

 Chobe Park is the second largest national park in Botswana, encompassing diverse habitats from lush plains and wooded grasslands to dense forests and swamps.
 We have lunch at the safari truck and set off into Chobe National Park on a 4x4 game drive, going in search of the elephants and other wildlife drawn to the river.

-This morning we cross into Zimbabwe and travel to Victoria Falls town, from where we visit the much-anticipated Victoria Falls to experience the might of the great Zambezi River.
+This morning we cross into Zimbabwe and travel to Victoria Falls town.
+Here you can visit the much-anticipated Victoria Falls to experience the might of the great Zambezi River.

-Your Cape Town to Victoria Falls Camping Safari officially finishes after breakfast, but there is the option of booking extra nights at Victoria Falls.
+Your Cape Town to Victoria Falls Camping Safari officially finishes after breakfast, but you have the option of booking extra nights at Victoria Falls.